SegaraRai/vite-plugin-modular-tailwindcss/README.md

 This method allows for a modular and tree-shakable design, optimizing performance and maintainability.
 This plugin addresses this need by enabling the generation of TailwindCSS styles in a modular manner, making it ideal for creating web components and UI libraries.

-To avoid duplication of common CSS such as @tailwind base;, the plugin supports three aggregation levels (global, hoist, and module) for each layer, ensuring efficient and organized style management.
+To avoid duplication of common CSS such as `@tailwind base;`, the plugin supports three aggregation levels (global, hoist, and module) for each layer, ensuring efficient and organized style management.

 Prior Art: [UnoCSS shadow-dom mode](https://unocss.dev/integrations/vite#shadow-dom)